taielab/awesome-hacking-lists/README.md

 - [lokomotive](https://github.com/kinvolk/lokomotive) - Lokomotive is a 100% open-source, easy to use and secure Kubernetes distribution from the volks at Kinvolk
 - [dirstalk](https://github.com/stefanoj3/dirstalk) - Modern alternative to dirbuster/dirb
 - [go-envconfig](https://github.com/sethvargo/go-envconfig) - A Go library for parsing struct tags from environment variables.
 - [seata-golang](https://github.com/transaction-wg/seata-golang) - A Distributed Transaction Framework, like SEATA, support TCC mode and AT mode.
-Ding talk: seata-golang
+DingTalk: seata-golang
 - [feedpushr](https://github.com/ncarlier/feedpushr) - A simple feed aggregator daemon with sugar on top.
 - [ChopChop](https://github.com/michelin/ChopChop) - ChopChop is a CLI to help developers scanning endpoints and identifying exposition of sensitive services/files/folders.
 - [httpx](https://github.com/projectdiscovery/httpx) - httpx is a fast and multi-purpose HTTP toolkit allow to run multiple probers using retryablehttp library, it is designed to maintain the result reliability with increased threads.